 - If you have multiple cases, your payments will be applied first to cases with the lowest balance due.
 Therefore, if the amount owed on the case can be paid off within 31 days of judgment or plea entered the payment plan administrative fee will not have to be applied to that case.

-- If your case is in warrant status, you MUST pay at least 1/3 of the balance to clear the warrant or you may see the Judge.
+- If your case is in warrant status, you MUST pay at least 1/2 of the balance to clear the warrant.

 - Time payment is available for cases when deferred disposition is granted.

 - If you want to pay less than the monthly payment due, the payment will be accepted, but the date the full monthly payment is due does not change and the balance of your monthly payment is still due on the date certain.
 In other words, no extension is granted upon payment of less than the amount due.

 - If you default on your Time Payment Agreement, a Warrant will be issued for your arrest and additional warrant fees will be added.